UK lawmakers fear impact of EU banking union plan

 Finance ministers from all 27 EU states will try to thrash out a deal on the banking union on Wednesday for EU leaders to endorse at a summit on Thursday and Friday.

-Lyndon Harrison, chairman of the House of Lords committee, accused the government of "sleepwalking" into negotiations which, if badly handled, would create a banking union that marginalised Britain's financial services industry.
+Lyndon Harrison, chairman of the House of Lords committee, accused the government of "sleepwalking" into negotiations which, if badly handled, would create a banking union that marginalized Britain's financial services industry.

 "I think the UK government has to wake up and go into battle for Britain and for the City of London," Harrison told Reuters.